-&lt;sup>3 We reviewed 16 cases involving sustained findings; several cases involved more than one sustained finding.
+&lt;sup>2 We reviewed 17 cases involving sustained findings; several cases involved more than one sustained finding.

 During the next reporting period, we will again confer with IAD command staff regarding workload trends and staffing requirements.
+In particular, we are interested in learning more about the recent uptick in complaints, if this trend continues.